 The study of the classical world will develop excellent critical, analytical, and logical reasoning skills while teaching you how to make rational arguments and express them clearly.
 With these skills, you'll be well prepared for a career in law, teaching, librarianship, museum work or for graduate school.
 You can also engage with your professors and fellow students and learn about graduate school and future careers by joining the Classical Studies Students Association.

-the Emperors, and the City of Rome: from Hostage to Historian.
+- William den Hollander (PhD History, York, 2012) recently published his dissertation as Josephus, the Emperors, and the City of Rome: from Hostage to Historian.
 The book is published by Brill in the series Ancient Judaism and early Christianity.

 - Jonathan Edmondson gave the annual Hoyt Lecture in Classics at Washington and Lee University, Lexington, Virginia on March 18, 2014.
 He spoke on "Commodus in the Arena: Myth, Power and Public Spectacle in Imperial Rome".